-Considered the “grandfather” of long-grain rice culture in North America, according to the Carolina Gold Rice Foundation, who supplied our seed.
+Considered the “grandfather” of long-grain rice culture in North America, according to the Carolina Gold Rice Foundation, which supplied our seed.
 This historic variety is believed to have originated from African and Indonesian sources, and appeared as a distinct variety in Charles Towne, Carolina Colony, by 1685.
 Carolina Gold really inaugurated commercial rice production in North America.
 Its long grains have superior texture, and a taste reminiscent of almonds and green tea.
 Although commercial production declined after the Civil War, this superior variety is known and loved to this day.
 We’re excited to offer a genuine piece of early Americana!
 (Not for Northern gardeners, Carolina Gold is a long-season, true paddy rice requiring flooding for good cultivation, and support for the plants as they reach maturity.)
-Provided By The Carolina Gold Rice Foundation, Charleston, South Carolina.
+Provided by The Carolina Gold Rice Foundation, Charleston, South Carolina.

 Images and description courtesy of Baker Creek Heirloom Seeds/ RareSeeds.com